afreen-akthar/Recipe-App/README.md

 # Recipe-App
-This is an application made for searching food recipes (Recipes includes calories, ingredients, method) using Recipe search API using HTML, CSS & JavaScript.
+This is an app. made using the basics of react and have created a real world application, Where I built a food recipe search application using Recipe search API
+(HTML, CSS & JavaScript)